BrianHepler/MMM-BirdNET/README.md

 | mapUrl | null | If you set the mapMode parameter to `custom`, this parameter will activate.
 You can supply your own [Leaflet](https://leafletjs.com/reference.html#map-example)-supported map URL here. |
 | dataUrl | https://birdnet.cornell.edu/map/requeststats| Where to pull the data |

 Note: Width & height of the map are controlled via the `BirdNETmap` classname.
 Override via your `custom.css`.
 Default is 400px x 400px.
+See the `MMM-BirdNET.css` file for examples.

 ## Upcoming Features
 * Better CSS for the popups.